abax1/cv/cv.md

 - Led development for blockchain-based data reconciliation platform.
 - **Technologies**: React, Python, Kotlin, JavaScript, Docker, Kubernetes, GCP
+- Migrated from Azure to AWS and then to GCP over the lifetime of this project on the client's request

 ### Senior Software Engineer - Full Stack
 **Sage**, Brighton, UK | 2022 - May 2023